-Here is a list of the different way ys in which concordance lines can be sorted. nere is a list of the unierent way ys in which concordance lines can be solled.

 Here is a list of the different ways in which concordance lines can be sorted.

+There is a list of the different ways in which concordance lines can be softed.
 Random Order A fixed random order - This order will only change if the corpus is reprocessed (i.e. after a major version upgrade or if you import texts again into a DIY Corpus).
-Text Order The order in which the texts and sentences were loaded into the corpus.
+1 2 3 Text Order The order in which the texts and sentences were loaded into the corpus.
 Collocations An order based on collocation strength of words 4 words to the left or right of the node - Concordance lines containing strong collocates will be pushed to the top (lines will then be promoted further based on the Links Across Texts ranking).
 Collocations (L) Same as Collocations , but only for words to the left. ₩₹ Collocations (R) Same as Collocations , but only for words to the right.
 Links Across Texts An order based on word forms frequently occurring in specific positions 4 words to the left or right of the node - Concordance lines matching others in the entire set of lines for the item will be pushed to the top (lines will then be promoted further based on the Collocations ranking).
-Links Across Texts (L) Same as Links Across Texts , but only for words to the left.
-Links Across Texts (R) Same as Links Across Texts , but only for words to the right.
+Links Across Texts (L) Same as Links Across Texts , but only for words to the left. 包製 Links Across Texts (R) Same as Links Across Texts , but only for words to the right.
 Links Within Texts An order based on links between the sentence and other sentences in the same text - Concordance lines where words in the sentence are repeated in many other sentences in each text will be pushed to the top.
-This is only available for DIY corpora after the Add Vocab.
-Info function has been used .
+This is not available for DIY corpora.
+ASC.
 Dictionary Style An order based on shorter sentences, with fewer low frequency words - Concordance lines with many symbols, rare words, many names, etc. will be pushed to the bottom.
-This is only available for DIY corpora after the Add Vocab.
-Info function has been used Alphabetical L1-L4 Alphabetical order for words 1, 2, 3 or 4 slots to the left of the node.
-Alphabetical R1-R4 Alphabetical order for words 1, 2, 3 or 4 slots to the right of the node.
+A.Z Alphabetical L1-L4 Alphabetical order for words 1, 2, 3 or 4 slots to the left of the node. ₩ A.Z Alphabetical R1-R4 Alphabetical order for words 1, 2, 3 or 4 slots to the right of the node.